StuartsProjects/StuartsProjects.github.io/_posts/2018-01-09-can-we-improve-LoRa®-performance.md

 ---
 layout: post
-title: "Can we improve LoRa device performance ?"
+title: "Can we improve LoRa® device performance ?"
 date: "2018-01-09"
 ---

-Can we improve LoRa performance is a question I have seen asked a few times.
-If we add additional bandpass filters or low noise amplifiers to a LoRa installation, will it improve performance and range ?
+Can we improve LoRa® performance is a question I have seen asked a few times.
+If we add additional bandpass filters or low noise amplifiers to a LoRa® installation, will it improve performance and range ?

-A bandpass filter should limit the amount of external noise coming into the LoRa devices antenna input.
-A lot of noise could de-sensitise the LoRa receiver.
+A bandpass filter should limit the amount of external noise coming into the LoRa® devices antenna input.
+A lot of noise could de-sensitise the LoRa® receiver.
 I operate mainly at 434Mhz and there is a bandpass filter made for this frequency.
 It has a stated performance of;

 **NMRF FBP-433s**